 “This may be a perfect time to convert your IRA rollover account to a Roth.”

 “If you are planning to go to grad school full time, you theoretically should be in a near-zero or low-income tax bracket,” says financial advisor Anjali Jariwala, founder of FIT Advisors in Chicago.
 “This may be a perfect time to convert your IRA rollover account to a Roth.
 You can take advantage of tax-free distributions in the future by paying minimal tax now.”

 You Don’t Have to Convert All at Once

 Even converting just part of a traditional account could be good a tax move — the idea is that you’re taking advantage of your low income today to save money on taxes tomorrow.

 If your 401(k) or traditional IRA account has a substantial amount of assets, individuals can spread the conversion out over a few years rather than doing it all in one year, Jariwala says.

-“For example, you are planning to go to grad school for two years and have traditional IRA account balance of $14,000,” she says.
+“For example, you are planning to go to grad school for two years and have a traditional IRA account balance of $14,000,” she says.
 “For an individual, income under $9,226 is taxed at 10 percent.
-To stay within the 10 percent tax bracket, you can convert half of the IRA in your first year of grad school and convert the remaining your second year.
+To stay within the 10 percent tax bracket, you can convert half of the IRA in your first year of grad school and convert the remainder in your second year.
 That income is taxed at 10 percent and when you retire, the distributions will come out tax-free.”

 One Word of Caution for Financial Aid